 At any HARD Fest event, you’ll find more girls in high waisted shorts and fitted tops and rave tops and guys in graphic tees and shorts.
 Many are seen with bandanas as both a fashion statement and as protection from the dusty festival grounds.
 Kandi is actually not allowed into this festival at all so leave your lovely kandi keepsakes at home and prepare to amp up the edge in your festival style.

 While HARD Fest brings the edge, Electric Zoo brings out the animal in all of us.
 Crop tops, shorts, and flower crowns are the wardrobe staple for females at this East Coast festival.
-Most festival goers stick to simpler, brightly colored outfits.
+Most festival-goers stick to more straightforward, brightly colored outfits.
 Although you may see fewer pasties or leg wraps, many Electric Zoo attendees get in touch with their wild side and rock their best creature costumes with furry animal hoods, leopard or zebra prints and more!

-If you’re obsessed with neon brights, shutter shades, and trucker hats, you’ll love the fashion choices of Ultra Music Festival’s attendees.
+If you’re obsessed with neon brights, shutter shades, or a tropical theme, you’ll love the fashion choices of Ultra Music Festival’s attendees.
 Here you’ll find tons of denim shorts, crop tops, decorative bras, and neon outfits accessorized with perforated glasses, neon snapbacks, and flower crowns.

 Coachella is a festival that is infamous for its fashion and a whole nother animal in itself.
 When packing for Indio, be sure to bring your style game!
-This is the place to bring out your crochet tops, denim cut offs, floral prints, flower crowns, and fringed everything.
+This is the place to bring out your crochet tops, denim cutoffs, floral prints, and fringed everything.
 Think bohemian chic you can beat the heat in.
 In recent years, we’ve seen more and more EDM inspired looks as well.
 We’ve seen girls with rave halter tops, pasties, and micro cut out booty shorts.